Why Didn’t ‘All American’ Get Renewed By The CW?

 ”We’ve had great luck in that first Netflix deal.
 It helped Supernatural immensely.
 We’ve experienced this before with Riverdale.
 It doesn’t happen for every show.
 We hope it happens here,” the executive said.

-Even shows on other networks such as Shameless on Showtime has credited streaming on Netflix as a reason for the growth in fan base.
+Even shows on other networks, such as Shameless on Showtime, have credited streaming on Netflix as a reason for the growth in the fan base.

-Pedowitz also revealed that a lot of success for streamed shows is driven by the 12 to 17 age demographic who tend to avoid network airings of popular shows in trade for being able to “binge watch” shows when they hit streaming services.
+Pedowitz also revealed that a lot of success for streamed shows is driven by the 12 to 17 age demographic, who tend to avoid network airings of popular shows in trade for being able to “binge watch” shows when they hit streaming services.
 This predictable increase in views could mean the difference between life or death for All American.

 How Netflix Could Save CW Freshman Series 'All American' https://t.co/wxhegYjBh4